May 24, 2019 3:00 PM

 5.)
 Commonwealth Avenue water main returned to service in autumn 2018.

 1.)
-Deanville Road water main replacement expected spring 2019.
+Deanville Road water main replacement expected fall 2019.
 This water main is currently out of service due to a leak under the Interstate.

 2.)
-Contracting with Tata & Howard of Marlborough, Massachusetts to begin a Water Quality and System Optimization Study to assist with TTHM reduction.
+Contracted with Tata & Howard of Marlborough, Massachusetts to begin a Water Quality and System Optimization Study to assist with TTHM reduction.
+This study will be submitted to the State in late May.

-Our February sample results, below, show that our efforts are making an impact in the TTHM levels at all four sample sites.
-While warmer temperatures in spring, summer, and fall can increase the formation of TTHMs in the water, the February results show a promising step in the right direction in overall reduction of these compounds.
+Our February and May sample results, below, show that our efforts are making an impact in the TTHM levels at all four sample sites.
+While warmer temperatures in spring, summer, and fall can increase the formation of TTHMs in the water, the February and May results show a promising step in the right direction in overall reduction of these compounds.

 IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER